 The logos I design are simply the creative expression of the results of the workshops in a highly condensed visual form.
 If you’re looking for an identity that truly represents your organisation and your ethos, then please get in touch.

 Really Engaged is a media, marketing and events agency created to support the higher and further education sectors.
-I helped the team establish their core brand values and name through a series of Brand Definition Workshops.
+I helped the team establish their core brand values and name through a series of Brand Strategy Workshops.
 I designed the logo to work as a ‘signature’ to convey their personal commitment to their work – an idea that developed out of the branding process.

 DemoFest is an annual showcase that highlights the best in informatics and computing science research in Scotland’s universities.
 The arrows that make up to star in the logo represent the event’s role as a focal point for academia and industry.
 The asterisc formed by the negative space between the arrows references the ‘Kleene Star’ in the logo of the event’s organiser, SICSA.